RapidDNS/Afuzz/README.md

 How to use
 ---------------

-Some examples for how to use dirsearch - those are the most common arguments.
+Some examples for how to use Afuzz - those are the most common arguments.
 If you need all, just use the **-h** argument.

 ### Simple usage
 ```